ventz/pgsvr/README.md

 --------------------------------
 This is rather simple.
 Don't let the length of this readme scare you!

 * You need r10k - "dynamic puppet environments" tied into Git.

-Make sure that you disable CRON.
-We will run it only when there is a need.
-If you are not sure about this, look bellow for more details.
+This can be obtained with one command:

+    puppet module install zack/r10k

+* You need to deploy for your dynamic environments.

+Create a "deploy_r10k" module with an init.pp which contains:

+    class { 'r10k':
+        remote => 'git@github.com:someuser/puppet.git',
+    }

+And apply your module:

+    puppet apply deploy_r10k/manifests/init.pp

+Please make sure that you DO NOT add the "include r10k::prerun_command" bit.
+The whole point of PGSVR is to do this intelligently and only as needed.

 * Set a shell for your puppet user.